MShekow/docker-tag-monitor/README.md

 ### Updating dependencies

-- When dependencies changed **from the outside**, e.g. because Renovate updated the `pyproject.toml` and `poetry.lock` file, run `poetry install --sync` to update the local environment, where `--sync` removes any obsolete dependencies from the `.venv` venv.
+- When dependencies changed **from the outside**, e.g. because Renovate updated the `pyproject.toml` and `poetry.lock` file, run `poetry sync` to update the local environment.
+This removes any obsolete dependencies from the `.venv` venv.
 - If **you** updated a dependency in `pyproject.toml`, run `poetry update` to update the lock file and the local environment.
 - To only update the **transitive** dependencies (keeping the ones in `pyproject.toml` the same), run `poetry update --sync`, which updates the lock file and also installs the updates into the active venv.